Afghanistan announces ceasefire with Taliban for Eid - Journal du Cameroun

 However analysts were sceptical of any positive response, saying Ghani’s announcement appeared to be unilateral.

-Kabul-based political analyst Haroon Mir said the Taliban were “highly unlikely” to agree to a ceasefire.
+Kabul-based political analyst Haroon Mir said the Taliban were “highly unlikely” to agree to a ceasefire, and suggested it was more of a political move by Ghani.

-Calling it “symbolic”, he said Ghani was “probably trying to strengthen his political position and present himself as a more serious peacemaker”.

 “I doubt this announcement will change anything on the ground,” he added.